-But a flash converter can produce a non-linear output which is an additional advantage.
-The voltage divider network consists of equal-value resistors which provide a proportional response.
-But for special applications, the value of the resistors can be changed which will give a non linear response.
+But a flash converter can produce a non-linear output, which is an additional advantage.
+The voltage divider network consists of equal-value resistors, which provide a proportional response.
+But for special applications, the value of the resistors is changeable, which will give a non-linear response.

-A dual slope integrator first integrates and then disintegrates a voltage signal.
-It integrates an unknown voltage for a fixed time and disintegrates for variable time using a reference voltage.
-Figure 5 shows the graph of dual slope integration.
+A dual-slope integrator first integrates and then disintegrates a voltage signal.
+It integrates an unknown voltage for a fixed time and disintegrates for a variable time using a reference voltage.
+We can see the graph of dual slope integration in the figure below.

 For example, if we want to obtain a resolution of 10 bits, we would integrate for 210= 1024 cycles and then de-integrate for 1024 cycles.
 By increasing the number of clock cycles, we can obtain more resolution.

-This ADC does not count in the binary sequence, this register starts with the most significant bit and finishes at the least significant bit.
+This ADC does not count in the binary sequence; its register starts with the most significant bit and finishes at the least significant bit.
 The comparator’s output is continuously monitored and compared with the analog signal input.
 This strategy gives much faster results.
-Figure below shows the working of this successive approximation register:
+The figure below shows the workings of this successive approximation register:

 The operation of this ADC can be observed in the following graph:

-So far we have discussed the three most common types of Analog to digital converters but there are other converters also such as sigma delta, digital ramp adc, tracking adc etc which are also widely used converters.
+So far, we have discussed the three most common types of analog to digital converters, but there are other converters as well, such as Sigma Delta, digital ramp adc, tracking ADC, etc., which are also widely used converters.
 You can read this article for an in-depth guide on successive approximations of ADC: